Taiyou/OptofMRI_5HT/README.md

 # OptofMRI5HT
-This is the project about optogenetic fMRI stimulating serotonin neurons
+This is the project about optogenetic fMRI stimulating serotonin neurons.

+1.